- Intramural Contest Eligibility

 Teams found with more than two club athletes on their rosters will forfeit all games in which any of the club athletes played.
 Captains and club sport athletes themselves are ultimately responsible for verifying club sport athlete eligibility before participating in intramural activities.

-Varsity Athletes: Current varsity athletes are only allowed to participate in intramural activities during the offseason of their varsity sport.
+Varsity Athletes: Varsity athletes are only allowed to participate in intramural activities during the offseason of their varsity sport.
+Varsity athletes are considered based on the Academic Year they participated on the team and must take a gap year from their last season before being able to play in an activity that is directly related to their sport.
+For example, a soccer player whose last season to play was in the fall of 2018, they are not eligible to play a soccer activity until fall of 2019.
 The intramural activity must not be directly related to their varsity sport.
 For example, a football team member may not participate in 4 on 4 flag football.
-(This applies to all scholarship players, walk-ons, and squad members.)
+This applies to all scholarship players, walk-ons, and squad members.

 Professional Athletes: Professional athletes may not participate in any Intramural activity until at least two full calendar years have passed since they were released or retired.
 Teams found playing with professional athletes who have not met this criterion will forfeit all games in which that individual has played.

-All players must present a valid i-card in order to participate in an Intramural contest.
-Upon arrival and prior to an intramural contest, all participants must sign-in with the Intramural staff and present their i-card for identification purposes.
+All players must present a valid I-Card in order to participate in an Intramural contest.
+Upon arrival and prior to an intramural contest, all participants must sign-in with the Intramural staff and present their I-Card for identification purposes.
 No other forms of identification will be accepted (ex. driver’s license).
-Participants must present their i-card at every contest, even if they are already listed on the online team roster.
-If a participant is listed on the roster, but does not have proper identification, they will not be allowed to participate in that contest.
+Participants must present their I-Card at every contest, even if they are already listed on the online team roster.
+If a participant is listed on the roster, but does not have proper identification, he or she will not be allowed to participate in that contest.
+Participants may

 The One-Time exception policy is designed so that students who have forgotten their i-card, but are printed on the roster, may still sign-in for their game.
 Each participant may use this exception policy once per semester.
 To use the One-Time exception policy the following criteria must be met: